Super Mario Kart: Development

-Shigeru Miyamoto, the producer for Super Mario Kart, has been involved in the development of every Mario Kart console game except for Mario Kart World.
+Shigeru Miyamoto (pictured in 2015), the producer, has been involved in the development of every Mario Kart console game except for Mario Kart World (2025).

 Super Mario Kart was produced by Mario creator Shigeru Miyamoto and directed by Tadashi Sugiyama and Hideki Konno.
-The development team set out to produce a racing game capable of displaying two players on the same game screen simultaneously, in contrast to the single-player gameplay F-Zero.
+It began as a multiplayer prototype of the 1990 SNES game F-Zero.
+Masato Kimura, who worked on F-Zero, was the lead programmer.
+The team aimed to produce a racing game capable of displaying two players on the same game screen simultaneously, in contrast to the single-player F-Zero.
 This led to simpler tracks than those of F-Zero.
 Computer and Video Games suggest that this initial emphasis on creating a two player experience is the reason for the game's horizontal split-screen during single-player.
 Battle Mode was developed from the desire to create a one-on-one mode where victory was not determined simply by competing for rank.
-Masato Kimura, who worked on F-Zero, served as the lead programmer for Super Mario Kart.

-The game did not start out as a Mario series game and the first prototype featured a generic kart racer character; the team decided that characters three heads tall would best suit the design of the karts.
+One prototype featured a generic kart racer character; the team decided that characters three heads tall would best suit the design of the karts.
 They did not decide to incorporate Mario characters until a few months into development.
 The choice was made after the development team observed how one kart looked to another driving past it, decided to see what it would look like with Mario in the kart.
-Thinking that having Mario in the kart looked better than previous designs, the idea of a Mario themed racing game was born.
+Thinking that having Mario in the kart looked better than previous designs, the idea of a Mario racing game was born.

 Notable in the development of Super Mario Kart was its use of Mode 7 graphics.
 First seen in F-Zero, Mode 7 is a form of texture mapping available on the SNES which allows a plane to be rotated and scaled freely, achieving a pseudo-three-dimensional appearance.
 1UP.com have credited the use of Mode 7 with giving the game graphics which at the time of release were considered to be "breathtaking".
 Retrospective reflection on the Mode 7 visuals was mixed, with IGN stating that the once revolutionary technology now looks "crude and flickery".
 Super Mario Kart featured a DSP (Digital Signal Processor) chip; DSPs were used in SNES games as they provided a better handling of floating point calculations to assist with three-dimensional maths.
 The DSP-1 chip that was used in Super Mario Kart went on to be the most popular DSP chip to be used in SNES games.
 The music for the game was created by composer Soyo Oka, who previously composed games for Nintendo such as Pilotwings and Ice Hockey.